-The handbook is designed to make you aware of the most common standards and procedures VGS typically requires to install and protect its facilities.
+The handbook is designed to make you aware of the most common standards and procedures VGS typically requires for installation and to protect its facilities.
 This handbook is intended to be a guideline and is not a complete set of rules governing natural gas installations.
 Each proposed development, project, or activity, however, may require a case specific evaluation by a qualified VGS representative.